Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 - [Tabulate](https://pypi.org/project/tabulate/) to print leaderboard tables.
 - [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) for ascii art.
 - [Colorama](https://pypi.org/project/colorama/) to add color.

 -----
 ## Testing

 ### User Testing

 The website was sent to a group of approximately 15 people.
 Users found the game easy to work through.
-This testing for the most part produced spelling errors.
-Some more substantial bugs were noticed which are discussed below.
+This testing for the most part produced spelling errors and complaints that some of the questions were too hard!

 ### Manual Testing

-I carried out a manual test to ensure that game flow was correct, everything was working as it should and validation caught any errors.
+I carried out manual testing to ensure that game flow was correct, everything was working as it should and validation caught any errors.

 - Tests carried out:
   - Start-up Display - Verify that:
     - The logo displays.
     - The welcome message displays with information on the game.
-    - The user is prompted for ther name.
+    - The user is prompted for their name.
     - The user can enter their name.
     - The user gets a warning message if the name is longer than 10 characters.
     - The user gets a warning message if the name is just numbers.